LouisJustinTALLOT/cpp-docs.fr-fr/docs/cpp/try-throw-and-catch-statements-cpp.md

 - throwing exceptions [C++]
 - throw keyword [C++], throw() vs. throw(...) ms.assetid: 15e6a87b-b8a5-4032-a7ef-946c644ba12a
-ms.openlocfilehash: a55c1f2d5c2e73028b337d17b74fe1280f670707
+ms.openlocfilehash: 31ed5f7a17b9b45dbbecf5ccb29d2b51a7635eaa
-ms.sourcegitcommit: 0ab61bc3d2b6cfbd52a16c6ab2b97a8ea1864f12
+ms.sourcegitcommit: 654aecaeb5d3e3fe6bc926bafd6d5ace0d20a80e
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 04/23/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "62266780"
+ms.locfileid: "74245141"
 ---
 # <a name="try-throw-and-catch-statements-c"></a>Instructions try, throw et catch (C++)

-Pour implémenter la gestion des exceptions dans C++, vous utilisez **essayez**, **lever**, et **catch** expressions.
+To implement exception handling in C++, you use **try**, **throw**, and **catch** expressions.

-Tout d’abord, utilisez un **essayez** bloc pour encadrer une ou plusieurs instructions susceptibles de lever une exception.
+First, use a **try** block to enclose one or more statements that might throw an exception.

-Un **lever** expression indique qu’une condition exceptionnelle, souvent, une erreur, s’est produite dans un **essayez** bloc.
-Vous pouvez utiliser un objet de n’importe quel type comme opérande d’un **lever** expression.
+A **throw** expression signals that an exceptional condition—often, an error—has occurred in a **try** block.
+You can use an object of any type as the operand of a **throw** expression.
 En général, cet objet est utilisé pour transmettre des informations sur l'erreur.
-Dans la plupart des cas, nous vous recommandons d’utiliser le [std::exception](../standard-library/exception-class.md) classe ou l’une des classes dérivées qui sont définis dans la bibliothèque standard.
+In most cases, we recommend that you use the [std::exception](../standard-library/exception-class.md) class or one of the derived classes that are defined in the standard library.
 Si l'une de celles-ci est inadéquate, nous vous recommandons de dériver votre propre classe d'exceptions de `std::exception`.

-Pour gérer les exceptions qui peuvent être levées, implémenter une ou plusieurs **catch** blocs qui suit immédiatement un **essayez** bloc.
-Chaque **catch** bloc spécifie le type d’exception qu’il peut gérer.
+To handle exceptions that may be thrown, implement one or more **catch** blocks immediately following a **try** block.
+Each **catch** block specifies the type of exception it can handle.

-Cet exemple montre un **essayez** bloc et ses gestionnaires.
+This example shows a **try** block and its handlers.
 Supposons que `GetNetworkResource()` acquiert des données via une connexion réseau et que les deux types d'exception sont des classes définies par l'utilisateur qui dérivent de `std::exception`.
-Notez que les exceptions sont interceptées par **const** référencer dans le **catch** instruction.
+Notice that the exceptions are caught by **const** reference in the **catch** statement.
 Nous vous recommandons de lever des exceptions par valeur et de les intercepter par référence const.

 ## <a name="example"></a>Exemple